The Variant Manager is a central tool that allows you to manage various variation points that are modeled using variant blocks in a system model.

 Use this pane to create configurations, define control variables, associate referenced model configurations, and define constraints.
 The configurations and associated data are stored in a variant configuration data object.

-After you add a variant configuration, enter a name for this configuration in the Name box and click Export to store it in the base workspace.
+After you add a variant configuration, type a name for the variant

 The Configurations tab is divided into upper and the lower panes.
 You can use the upper pane to add, delete, or copy a variant configurations.
 You can also set a default configuration.